pocketni/gcd_courseproject/README.md

-The script and Codebook contained within this directory will assist you in cleaning the UCI HAR Dataset according to specifications set out in the JHU "Getting and Cleaning Data" Course Project.
+The R script and Codebook contained within this directory will assist you in cleaning the UCI HAR Dataset according to specifications set out in the JHU "Getting and Cleaning Data" Course Project.

 Specifications consists of the following: